preparedfordisaster/preparedfordisaster/README.md

 ```
 ## How to email your plan via a route

-While there are automatic emails determined by the reminder date and reminder frequency which you set within your POST request, if you want to send an email immediately you can post to the email route.
+While there are automatic emails determined by the reminder date and reminder frequency which you set within your POST request, if you want to send an email immediately you can POST to the email route.
 ```
 http POST prepared-for-disaster.herokuapp.com/api/email/ token:eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZGQiOiI2MGI3NjI2YTFjZDAyZTc3ZGI3NjhmOWZlYWI5NDk4NmMwZjhhNDBkN2Y5ZGUzYzcyMDViMzdmMDY0ZmZkYmM5IiwiaWF0IjoxNDYyNDY5MjA0fQ.9lVD34kjjq49zrpQcGqRhY4bQY04ty0
 ```